-Examples
+4 Examples

 In this section, we will present three different models that have been used to verify the accuracy and assess the performance of the multiscale solver.
 The first model is a 2D conceptual model of fracture corridors.
-The second model is a benchmark case published by the Heriot-Watt University, while the third model is a real reservoir model of a giant oil and gas field from the Norwegian Continental Shelf.
+The second model is a benchmark case published by Heriot-Watt University, while the third model is a real reservoir model of a giant oil and gas field from the Norwegian Continental Shelf.
 Our examples focus on the multiscale solver's ability to compute correct solutions for complex models; computational efficiency is discussed in more detail by Kozlova et al. (2016).
+The MsRSB prolongation operator is used in all examples.

-Example 1: Fracture corridors
+4.1 Example 1: Fracture corridors

-The first model is a simple one-layer model ( $60 \times 220 \times 1$ cells), which is a simplification of a model used in (Natvig et al., 2011; Montaron et al., 2007).
+The first model is a simple one-layer model $(60 \times 220 \times 1 \text{ cells})$, which is a simplification of a model used in (Natvig et al. 2011; Montaron et al. 2007).
 The main purpose of this model is to illustrate that the multiscale solver computes the correct solution for a case with skewed cell geometry and strong media contrasts.
 The geology is homogeneous except for two explicitly modeled fracture corridors.
 The permeability is 75 md in most of the layer but 50 darcy in the corridors.
 A Cartesian background grid has been fitted to the corridors (and other features that have been ignored in the model).
-The process generated a curvilinear grid with local unstructured features near the fracture corridors, as shown in Figure 5.
+The process generated a curvilinear grid with local unstructured features near the fracture corridors, as shown in Figure 7.
 The model has one injector placed in the middle and four producers located in the corners.
-Water is injected at a constant rate and the producers are set at constant bottom-hole pressure (BHP).
-As can be seen in Figure 6 soon after the injection begins, the water moves into the fracture corridors and after approximately 20 days appears close to the producers P1 and P3.
-These producers get water breakthrough shortly thereafter.
-Later, P2 is approached by water due to fast flow in the corridor and later by a second front that went via producer P1.
+Water is injected at a constant rate and the producers are set to operate at constant bottom-hole pressure (BHP).
+As can be seen in Figure 8 soon after the injection begins, the water moves into the fracture corridors and after approximately 20 days appears close to producers P1 and P3.
+Water breakthrough is observed in these producers shortly thereafter.
+Later, P2 is approached by water due to fast flow in the fracture corridor and later by a second front that went via producer P1.
+The simulation has been performed with both the default fully implicit (FI) solver in the commercial simulator and the multiscale implementation within this simulator (MS).
+The MS solver used 298 blocks, FE restriction operator, residual tolerance of 10^{-6} , maximum pressure increment of 1.5 psi/step, and an iteration limit of 6.
+ILU(0) with a tolerance 10^{-3} and an iteration limit of 50 was used as local preconditioner.
+The transport solver used 536 blocks in the overlapping Schwarz method, a tolerance of 10^{-3} , and 15 as iteration limit.
+At most three outer iterations were allowed.